corrode/corrode.github.io/content/blog/_index.md

 +++
-title = "Idiomatic Rust: Making Illegal States Unrepresentable" template = "article.html" sort_by = "date"
+title = "Making Illegal States Unrepresentable" template = "article.html"
+sort_by = "date"
+[extra]
+series = "Idiomatic Rust"
 +++

 If you worked with Rust for a while, you probably heard the phrase *"making illegal states unrepresentable"*.
 It's a phrase that's often used when people praise Rust's type system.
 But what exactly does it mean?
-And how can we apply it to our own code?
+And how can you apply it to your own code?

 ## What is illegal state?